(This post was originally published on June 12, 2014. We’ve updated it for accuracy and completeness.)

 The right Magento hosting provider for you is going to come down to exactly that, you.
-Different people will have different expectations for their providers, these are simply the best places to start.
+Different people will have different expectations for their providers.
+These providers are simply the best place to start.
 Don’t immediately sign into any long term contracts.
-Try which ever provider you think will work best, and if you like it, great!
+Try whichever provider you think will work best, and if you like it, great!
 But if your store is running slowly or the support is lacking, you can always switch providers.
 Many of the companies even offer free migrations from one provider to another.

 And as always, when you get your store up and running, don’t forget to integrate it with your ERP system, Amazon, eBay, and more.